TheElegantCoding/eslint-config-elegant-coding/.github/readme.md

     // This line enables ESLint rules for YAML files.
     yml: true,

-    // This line enables ESLint rules for Qwik components.
-    qwik: true,

     // This line enables ESLint rules for HTML files.
     html: true,